Sustainable Development Goals

 World leaders adopted the 2030 Agenda for Sustainable Development and its 17 Sustainable Development Goals (SDGs) at a historic UN conference in September 2015.
 The SDGs call for action by all countries to promote prosperity while protecting the planet, thereby recognizing that ending poverty must go hand-in-hand with strategies to build economic growth, address social needs, tackle climate change and ensure environmental sustainability.

-It is clear that the sustainable management of productive forests in the tropics, and a sustainable timber trade, can help in meeting future wood demand and achieving the SDGs.
+It is becoming increasingly clear that the sustainable management of productive forests in the tropics, and a sustainable tropical timber trade, can help in meeting future wood demand and achieving the SDGs.
 ITTO is empowered to promote the expansion of international tropical timber trade from legal and sustainable sources.
-It is perfectly placed, therefore, to assist countries in their efforts towards the SDGs, especially SDG 1 (“No poverty”), SDG 12 (“Responsible consumption and production”), SDG 13 (“Climate action”) and SDG 15 (“Life on land”).
+It is perfectly placed, therefore, to assist countries in their efforts towards all the SDGs, especially SDG 1 (“No poverty”), SDG 12 (“Responsible consumption and production”), SDG 13 (“Climate action”) and SDG 15 (“Life on land”).
+Some of the ways it is doing this are outlined below.